Mustafa-khann/MNIST-Sign-Language-Recognizer-in-C/readme.md

     make
     ```

+3. **Download and Prepare the Dataset**:
+   - Obtain the MNIST-like dataset for ASL digits.
-3. **Download the Dataset**: Place the MNIST-like sign language dataset in the `data/` directory.
-Ensure the data is in the correct format as expected by the codebase.
+   - Place the dataset files in the `data/` directory.
+   - Ensure the dataset is formatted correctly to match the expected input format of the program.

 ## Usage

-Once the project is built and the dataset is in place, you can run the recognizer with:
+After building the project and setting up the dataset, execute the following command to start the recognition process:

 ```bash
 ./sign_language_recognizer